-[CO Line Call to an Extension Not Answered, Forwarded to Mailbox]
+[CO Line Call to an Extension Not Answered, Forwarded to Mailbox (Extension Number Method)]

-Extension 201 does not answer the outside call, so the call is forwarded to the VPS, and answered by mailbox 201.
+Extension 201 does not answer the CO line call, so the call is forwarded to the VPS, and answered by mailbox 201.
 If the outside caller leaves a message, the VPS sends a Message Waiting notification to the extension using Enhanced QSIG information over the private network.